United States vehicle emission standards: Light-duty vehicles

+Stricter emission standards for light-duty vehicles in the United States were defined as a result of the Clean Air Act Amendments of 1990.
 These standards specifically restrict emissions of carbon monoxide (CO), oxides of nitrogen (NO_{x}), particulate matter (PM), formaldehyde (HCHO), and non-methane organic gases (NMOG) or non-methane hydrocarbons (NMHC).
 The limits are defined in grams per mile (g/mi).
+The first of these stricter standards (known as Tier 1) was adopted in 1991 and phased in from 1994 to 1997.
+Subsequent standards, labelled Tiers 2 through 4, were introduced later.

-Phase 1: 1994–1999
+Tier 1: 1994–1999

 These standards were phased in from 1994 to 1997 and were phased out in favor of the national Tier 2 standard from 2004 to 2009.

 Tier I standards cover vehicles with a gross vehicular weight rating (GVWR) below 8,500 pounds (3,856 kg) and are divided into five categories: one for passenger cars, and four for light-duty trucks (which include SUVs and minivans) divided up based on the vehicle weight and cargo capacity.

 California's Low-emission vehicle (LEV) program defines six automotive emission standards which are stricter than the United States' national Tier regulations.
 Each standard has several targets depending on vehicle weight and cargo capacity; the regulations cover vehicles with test weights up to 14000 lb.
 Listed in order of increasing stringency, the standards are: